A Tradition Of Science and Education

 Liddicoat’s International Diamond Grading System, based on Shipley’s 4Cs, becomes universal standard.

-GIA issues first diamond grading reports; they become the international jewellery industry’s benchmark.
+GIA issues first diamond grading reports; they become the international jewelry industry’s benchmark.

 The GIA Diamond Dictionary - which quickly becomes the international industry reference – is published.